crashb/sample-repo-lab1/README.md

 # sample-repo-lab1
-Just proving that I know how to use Github already :/
+Just proving that I know how to use Github already for school :/

+Another line.